garrandall/popular-music-data/tracks/coming-of-age-damn-yankees.md

 Little sister, hits the stage
 She can't help it, she's comin' of age
 Little junior, he's all in a rage
-Did you notice she was come, come, comin' of....
+Did you notice she was come, come, comin' of...

 Little sister, hits the stage